sysrev/docs/README.md

 # Sysrev Docs
-Documentation, tutorials and articles for sysrev.com.
+Documentation, tutorials and articles for [sysrev.com](https://sysrev.com).

 # Documentation
 Documentation is coming!
 Just give us a bit longer.
+<span style="color:red">**This page is just a beta test, the url and content may change very soon.**</span>

 ## Tutorials
 **[Reviewing FDA Druglabel](articles/reviewing-fda-druglabel.html)**